kcham193/FLIGHT-PREDICTION/README.md

 6. The prediction result will be displayed in the "Prediction results table".

 ## Conclusion
 This Shiny application provides an interactive interface to predict whether a plane can fly based on weather conditions using a machine learning model.
-It demonstrates the use of Shiny for building web applications in R and the Random Forest application for classification tasks.
+It demonstrates the use of Shiny for building web applications in R and the SVM application for classification tasks.

 ## CONTACTS
 You may reach me through: